Alexander-Barth/ROMS.jl/docs/src/index.md

 NCLMFILES == 1
 ```

- * change `Lm`, `Mm` and `N` based on the dimensions of your grid (make sure to read the glossary for these variable)
+ * change `Lm`, `Mm` and `N` based on the dimensions of your grid (make sure to read the glossary for these variable in `roms.in`)

- * boundaries `LBC`
+ * adapt boundaries `LBC`
- * time reference
+ * set the starting time and time reference
 ```
 DSTART = ...
 TIME_REF =  18581117
 ```

-where `DSTART` is the number of days since 1858-11-17.
-For instance the number of days since 2014-01-01 can be computed by of following line in Julia
+where `DSTART` is here the number of days since 1858-11-17 or November 17, 1858 (see also [modified Julia day](https://en.wikipedia.org/wiki/Julian_day#Variants)).
+For instance the number of days since 2014-01-01 (year-month-day) can be computed by of following commands in Julia:

 ```julia
 using Dates